 Wendy Mercer, Board Public Policy Chair.
 Wendy lost her God daughter to suicide in 2019 and became involved with AFSP by attending Out of the Darkness Walks.
 She works at Mayo Clinic Florida, as a psychometrist supervisor.
 She is passionate about normalizing mental health and spreading hope.

-Dr. Rick Townsend has been a licensed psychologist since 1983.
+Dr. Rick Townsend, President, has been a licensed psychologist since 1983.
 For 40 years he has been active as a clinician and he has taught at the undergraduate and graduate level.
 Rick is a past president of the North Dakota Psychological Association.
 He has been actively involved with AFSP since 2007, walking to raise funds, serving on chapter boards, engaging in advocacy at the state and national level, and engaging in public speaking in an effort to educate the public, support survivors of suicide loss, and most importantly to prevent suicide.
 Rick is himself, a survivor of suicide loss.

 Kim Whetham, Volunteer Coordinator.
 Kim lives in Jacksonville, where she is the Southeast Region Human Resource Director for the Non-appropriated Fund, Fleet and Family Readiness Program for the US Navy.
 When she is not working or volunteering with the AFSP, you will find her reading or watching movies, spending time with family and friends, or training for the next AFSP Overnight walk.
 Kim started her journey by walking in various community and Overnight walks and wants to use her experience to support other suicide loss survivors and work to prevent suicide.